Eduard von Lewinski

+Early life

-Von Lewinski was born in Münster in the Province of Westphalia.
+Lewinski was born in Münster in the Province of Westphalia on 22 February 1829 in the Lewinski family.
+He was a son of Lt.-Col. August Jakob von Lewinski and Charlotte Wilhelmine (née Seydel).

+Career

 He served in the 1864 Second Schleswig War as captain of the 1st Guards Fortress Company, and received the prestigious Pour le Mérite.
 In the Austro-Prussian War he was assigned to the 1st Division as a staff officer.
-In 1867 Lewinski was promoted to major on the general staff.
+In 1867, Lewinski was promoted to major on the general staff.
 He later served in the Franco-Prussian War, first on the staff of the 1st Division and later as Quartermaster-General of the South Army.
-In 1871 he became chief of staff of the IX Corps.
-In 1872 he was promoted to lieutenant colonel and assumed command of the 24th Artillery Regiment.
+In 1871, he became chief of staff of the IX Corps.
+In 1872, he was promoted to lieutenant colonel and assumed command of the 24th Artillery Regiment.